nezza/scada-stuff/README.md

 ## moxa_parse_fw.py

-Extracts the firmware images of certain Moxa Mgate and Nport devices.
-Tested with the Moxa MGate firmwares.
+Extracts the firmware images of the simple Mgate and Nport devices without wireless capability.

 Firmware images compatible with this tool can be found on the Moxa website.